mahmoudyousry32/Minimal-RTOS/README.md

 # NOTE
 - the code is documented relatively well. in the future i will probably try to improve more on it by adding semaphores and synchornization between tasks but for now its a really good starting point for learning about RTOS in general

+- All of this was done thanks to an excellent playlist by Quantum leaps on youtube it really goes into depths on how to implement your own RTOS

+# Things i plan to do with this RTOS
+- Port this RTOS to my microblaze MCU system on the Arty S7-25 FPGA board
+- Hook that board up with a TFT LCD screen and a joystick and some switches
+- Port space invaders game to my system
+- if all goes will i will plan next to port DOOM to this system by following along the book by the name of  "Game Engine Black Book: Doom"